Genetic Screening and Testing During Pregnancy

 There is no right answer about whether or not a woman should have screening or diagnostic testing for birth defects during pregnancy.
 All pregnant women are offered these tests, but it is a very personal decision whether or not to actually do them.
 Women use all sorts of different ways of making decisions.
 Sometimes these decisions are made based on a woman’s personal experience with family members or friends with birth defects or disabilities.
 Sometimes these decisions are made based on financial considerations or support resources available to a family.
 Some women are information-gatherers who find it easier to cope with pregnancy if they have all possible information available, while other women find it easier to cope with pregnancy when they focus on the most likely positive outcomes instead of relatively small risks.
 Some women make these decisions based on whether or not the results would change their plans for the pregnancy, while other women make these decisions based on planning to continue a pregnancy no matter what, but wanting time to prepare for having a baby with a birth defect.
 Again, there is no right answer to these questions.
 If you feel that additional information would be helpful to you, you should choose between the screening and diagnostic options.
 If you feel that this is not information you want about your pregnancy, you can choose not to have any of these tests.

 A lot more information about each of these screening and testing options is available for women who want it.
-If you have questions about your options or want help making a decision, please speak to your doctor, advanced practice nurse or ask to speak with a genetic counselor.
+If you have questions about your options or want help making a decision, please speak to your doctor, your advanced practice nurse or a genetic counselor.